XavierGeerinck/ugent-algoritmen-1/graphs.md

 Looping through a graph is different then looping through a tree, this because a graph has multiple pathways and we have to find a way to only go through each path once.

 For this looping we have several methods:
 ## 2.8.1.
+Depth-first searching
-Depth-first searching: This is analog to recursive searching in a tree.
+This is analog to recursive searching in a tree.
 We start at any node and we continue forward.
 It also keeps a log of the already visited nodes so we do not visit them twice.
 On the end we discover the remaining nodes.

 ```c++
 void check_node(int i) {